Gill Sans: Expansion and new styles

 Following the initial success of Gill Sans, Monotype rapidly produced a wide variety of other variants.
 In addition, Monotype sold moulds (matrices) for Gill Sans in very large sizes for their "Supercaster" type-casting equipment.
 Popular with advertisers, this allowed end-users to cast their own type at a very competitive price.
 This made it a popular choice for posters.
-Gill's biographer Malcolm Yorke has described it as "the essence of clarity for public notices".
+Gill's biographer Malcolm Yorke described it as "the essence of clarity for public notices".

-Versions of Gill Sans were created in a wide range of styles such as condensed and shadowed weights.
+Versions of Gill Sans were created in a wide range of styles, such as condensed and shadowed weights.
 Several shadowed designs were released, including a capitals-only regular shadowed design and a light-shadowed version with deep relief shadows.
-In the metal type era, a 'cameo ruled' design that placed white letters in boxes or against a stippled black background was available.
+In the metal type era, a "cameo ruled" design that placed white letters in boxes or against a stippled black background was available.
 The shadowed weights were intended to be used together with the regular, printing in different colours, to achieve a simple multicolour effect.
 Some of the decorative versions may predominantly have been designed by the Monotype office, with Gill examining, critiquing and approving the designs sent to him by post.
 The long series of extensions, redrawings and conversions into new formats of one of Monotype's most important assets (extending long beyond Gill's death) has left Gill Sans with a great range of alternative designs and releases.
-A book weight was created in 1993 in between the light and regular weight, suitable for body text, along with a heavy weight.
+In 1993, a book weight suitable for body text was created in between the light and regular weight, along with a heavy weight.